spideyz0r/rpmbuilder/README.md

 2 https://github.com/spideyz0r/rpmbuilder-base-image.

 ## todo
-- add the deploy step and push the built package to the according repository
+- add the deploy step and push the built package to the configured repository